 Up until now, Facebook seems to have taken an outwardly suspicious attitude towards blockchain, in large part because of its ban on cryptocurrency, which you can read more about in our previous article What’s really going on with the cryptocurrency ad ban?

-But just this week, amidst controversy and managerial reorganization, Facebook has revealed its intentions to develop blockchain technology, although exactly to what end remains unclear.
+Just this week, amidst controversy and managerial reorganization, Facebook has revealed its intentions to develop blockchain technology, although exactly to what end remains unclear.

 David Marcus, the former head of Facebook Messenger, announced earlier this week that he will now be leading an exploratory blockchain development group that will report directly to the company’s CTO, Mike Schroepfer.
 Unfortunately, he gave very few details regarding specifically what the team will actually be working on, and for what purpose.